What are medical records?

 How can I get my records?

 1 Make a list of your care providers

-Take some time and really think about all the healthcare and medical tests you've ever received starting at age 0.
+Take some time and really think about all the healthcare and medical treatments, tests, or exams you've ever received starting at age 0.
 Even the healthiest people have often been to more providers than they think!

 Some questions to help guide you:

 - Where have you gotten any flu or vaccine shots?